Skateside/pocket-grimoire/events.md

 - `detail.showAll` -> `Boolean`

-True if the user would prefer to see the whole night order, not just the characters in play, false otherwise.
+True if the user would prefer to see the night order including characters that are not in play, false otherwise.

+#### `night-order-show-dead`

+- `detail.showDead` -> `Boolean`

+True if the user would prefer to see the night order including characters that are dead, false otherwise.

 #### `pad-height-change`